-Surgery for pericardial effusion is a procedure to relieve pressure on your heart.
+Surgery for pericardial effusion is a procedure to relieve pressure on your heart by draining extra fluid.
 The tissue sac that surrounds the heart is called the pericardium.
 Normally, there is a small amount of fluid in it.
 This fluid surrounds and helps cushion your heart.

 Sometimes too much fluid builds up in the sac.
 This is called pericardial effusion.
 Extra fluid can be caused by many things, including pericarditis (inflammation of the sac), heart attack, surgery, kidney failure, infection, some cancers, and certain diseases such as lupus.
 Sometimes the cause is not known.

 Surgery for pericardial effusion is sometimes done in an emergency.
 If a lot of fluid builds up too fast, it can cause increased pressure on your heart.
 This pressure is called cardiac tamponade.
 It can reduce the heart's ability to pump blood.

 Surgery may be done in different ways.
 Pericardial window is one type of surgery.
 Your doctor will tell you more about your surgery and what to expect.

 You may be asleep for the surgery, or you may get medicine that will help you relax and not feel pain.
 Your doctor will make a cut (incision) in your chest.
 It may be below your breastbone or between two ribs.
 Your doctor may need to make more than one cut.

 Then your doctor will make a cut in the sac that surrounds your heart.
 A tube (catheter) may be used to drain fluid from the sac.
 Some fluid or a small piece of the sac may be saved and sent to a lab for tests.

 When the surgery is finished, your doctor will close the cuts with stitches or staples.

 You will stay in the hospital for a few days after surgery.
 Your recovery will depend on what caused the buildup of fluid around your heart and what type of surgery you have.